percona/pmm-doc/docs/how-to/configure.md

 ### Configure metrics resolution per-service

 You can configure metrics resolutions both globally and on a per-service basis.
 While the global setting in the **Settings** tab applies to all services, PMM 2.42 and later also enables you to customize resolution for individual services.
-You can do this by adjusting the `metrics_resolutions` setting for each exporter using the "[Change Agent Attributes](https://percona-pmm.readme.io/reference/changeagent)" API (see below for an example).
+You can do this by adjusting the `metrics_resolutions` setting for each exporter using the API (see below for an example).

 Customizing resolution settings for individual services allows you to fine-tune your PMM setup, balancing data granularity with resource consumption.
 This feature enables you to:

 - Allocate resources efficiently by focusing on high-resolution data for key services
 - Reduce storage requirements by lowering resolution for less important components
 - Align your monitoring setup with the specific needs of your environment

 To change resolution settings:

 1. Identify the appropriate API endpoint: